Twitter is a social media platform that lets users post short messages called tweets.

 This is because the Twitter cache can sometimes take up hundreds of MB or up to 1GB.
 So this section will give you a detailed guide on clearing the Twitter cache on iOS and Android.

 Unlike Android, iOS has no built-in option for clearing the app cache.
 On the other hand, Twitter included the option in its iOS app version 6.73.2.

 Few users think of iOS apps when the word cache comes up, yet iOS apps do have a cache.
 Apps, like the cache in a web browser, store material, which can take up a lot of space on iOS.

 Here’s how you can clear the Twitter cache on your iPhone or iPad:

-- Click on clear media storage, and the app will return you to step 6.
+- Tap the “Clear media storage” button, and the app will return you to step 6.